One of my followers asked about how to build muscle fast at home using nothing but a barbell, adjustable dumbbells, plates, and a bench.

 Stimulate, Don’t Annihilate

-Obviously, you want to build muscle; the easiest and fastest way to do that is to train as much as you can but still recover.
+Obviously, you want to gain muscle; the easiest and fastest way to do that is to train as much as you can but still recover.

 So for skinny guys, I recommend 3-4 training days using a push pull legs split.
 I find it’s the best split you can use to maximize muscle mass and recovery.